interoperable-mobility/principles/docs/process.md

 Changes to the Principles will be evaluated by the co-authors on a regular basis.
 If consensus cannot be reached among the co-authors, changes will be raised to a majority vote.
 Co-authors will consider that changes may affect the co-signers’ willingness to continue their support.

-Ongoing management and leadership of the Principles is an ongoing discussion among the co-authors and co-signers as is a process by which to admit additional co-authors subsequent to the public-draft release.
+Ongoing management and leadership of the Principles is an ongoing discussion among the co-authors and co-signers.

+The co-authors have agreed upon the following process for the inclusion of new co-authors:

+1. New co-authors shall be accepted by application during an open call prior to the release of each version of the Mobility Data Interoperability Principles.
+2. Co-authors must be institutions, transit agencies, or other non-profit organizations.
+Applications will not be accepted from for-profit companies, nor shall such companies be considered eligible to apply.
+3. Upon receipt of an application from an eligible organization, the co-authors will schedule a vote on the question of admitting the organization as a co-author.
+4. The initial question will be one of unanimous consent: if there are no objections to the admission of the applicant organization, the co-authors will formally move to accept the applicant organization as a co-author.
+5. If there are objections, they will be stated and discussed.
+6. If the question of admitting the applicant organization should be called again following the discussion of objections, the applicant organization may be admitted with a majority (50%+1 vote) of all co-authors voting in favor.

 --8<-- "includes/glossary.md"